doriguzzi/lucid-ddos/README.md

 (myenv)$ pip3 install pyshark sklearn
 ```

-Please note that Pyshark is just Python wrapper for tshark, allowing python packet parsing using wireshark dissectors.
+Please note that Pyshark is just a Python wrapper for tshark that allows packet parsing through wireshark dissectors.
 This means that ```tshark``` must be also installed.
 On an Ubuntu-based OS use  the following command:

 ```
 sudo apt install tshark